 Over the years we have been working toward being more self-sufficient.
-We started providing more for ourselves with chickens and eggs and moved on to sheep, hogs, cattle, and turkeys.
-We try to improve our land using methods that are more gentle to the environment like rotational grazing to cut parasite loads and improve our pastures.
+We started providing more for ourselves with chickens, eggs, and a vegetable garden.
+We then moved on to sheep, hogs, cattle, and turkeys.
+We try to improve our land using methods that are more gentle to the environment like rotational grazing to improve our pastures with minimal soil disturbance.
 We raise our animals as naturally as possible, prevention is the best medicine, but do not hesitate to treat or medicate a sick animal.
 The animal’s welfare is our #1 concern.
-We aim for pasture raised animals, but we live in a cold area and occasionally need to supplement with grain during “baby season.”
-We are constantly learning and try to keep our ideas flexible, with the best interest of our animals in mind.
-If something doesn’t work, we try something else!
-We also have started planting cold hardy fruits around the farm as edible landscaping to add to our fall harvests.
-We have planted several antique varieties of apples, cherries, arctic kiwi, blueberries, haskaps, raspberries, alpine strawberries and several other cold hardy fruits.
+We are constantly learning and try to keep our ideas flexible, with the best interest of our animals and the land at heart.
+In 2017 we started planting cold hardy fruits around the farm as edible landscaping to add to our fall harvests.
+We have planted several antique varieties of apples, dwarf sour cherries, arctic kiwi, blueberries, haskaps, raspberries, alpine strawberries and several other cold hardy fruits.
 We also have a vegetable garden we use for canning and preserving.
 We are very interested in permaculture design and implementation.

 We began raising Icelandic sheep in 2014.
 We enjoy lambing our 15-20 ewes every Spring and enjoying the delicious rewards of all that work in the Fall at harvest time.
 We raise purebred horned sheep that are registered with the CLRC.
 We have been striving to add high percentage AI bloodlines to our flock to breed for nice thick meat lambs with good wool.
 Meat lines and dairy lines run hand in hand, so many of our ewes are great milkers also.
 We also use the sheep to help renovate our pastures through intensive rotational grazing (and we are seeing great results).
 We offer registered breeding stock, meat lambs and fiber pets for sale.

 We have been raising Dexter cattle since 2015.
 We absolutely love our cattle – so much more than we anticipated.
-We wanted cattle that could provide beef and milk but were smaller and calmer for small farm use (and for people with less experience).
+We wanted cattle that could provide us with beef and milk but were smaller and calmer for homestead family use (ie. for people with less experience).
 After much research, we decided Dexter cattle were the breed to pursue and we purchased our first small starter herd of a bull, two cows and a steer in 2015.
-In 2016 while searching for a new bull we learned about Traditional bred Dexter cattle and felt that preserving the original Dexter bloodlines was an effort we wanted to join.
-We bought a short Traditional bull (LPFM Lakeport SM Marcus) and added five more Traditional bred cows to the herd.
-We were already in love with our first Modern bred Dexter cows so we kept them around, even though we are actively breeding to save the Traditional lines.
-We strive to produce naturally small cows (with and without the chondro gene) with nice udders to milk from, cattle that provide a good carcass for the freezer and animals that are calm and smart enough to train.
-Birthing ease is also a must.
-We are committed to breeding correct cattle by the original Dexter standards for use on small farms while preserving the old original bloodlines.
+In 2016 while searching for a new bull we discovered Traditional bred Dexter cattle and felt that preserving the original Dexter bloodlines was an effort we wanted to join.
+We bought a short Traditional bull (LPFM Lakeport SM Marcus) and added five more Traditional cows to the herd.
+We strive to produce PHA free, naturally small cows (with and without the chondro gene) with deep bodies, nice udders to milk from, a good carcass for the freezer and animals that are calm and smart enough to train.
+Birthing ease and quick gains are a must.
+We are committed to breeding correct cattle by the original Dexter standards for use on small farms while at the same time, preserving the old original bloodlines.

 – Phil & Amy Eavou